08costan/CourseProject-getdata-031/README.md

 * This README.md file
 * The code book, describing how my R code is working, how the tidy dataset is organized (variables and rows)
 * run_analysis.R: the R source file
-* tidyData.txt : a copy of the output from the R sourcefile
+* tidyData.txt : a copy of the output from the R source file